SICKAG/sick_safetyscanners_isaac/README.md

 If you wish not to immediately run the application after deployment, simply skip the ```--run``` flag.

+# Usage
+If you have no prior experience using proto messages (in particular with Capt'n'proto), you can find a very simple example how to setup your own codelet and receiving safety_scanner messages from the sensor driver codelet in ```/packages/sick/components/Consumer.{cpp/hpp}```.
+It also demonstrates how to send command protos to the sensor.

 # Inputs
 | Proto       | Type               | Description                                             |
 | ----------- | ------------------ | ------------------------------------------------------- |